morgangiraud/morgangiraud.github.io/src/cv/cv-morgan-giraud.md

     </div>
 </div>

-Intensive courses in advanced mathematics, including algebra and calculus, and physics, preparing for the highly selective entrance exams to the French "Grandes Ecoles."
+Intensive courses in advanced mathematics and physics, preparing for the highly selective entrance exams to the French "Grandes Ecoles."